OpenIxia/nas-cloud-demo/GCP_TS_Demo.md

 ## Adopting command syntax to your environment

-1. Throughout the document, a CP Project ID parameter `--project=kt-nas-demo` is used for `gcloud` command syntax.
+1. Throughout the document, a GCP Project ID parameter `--project=kt-nas-demo` is used for `gcloud` command syntax.
 Please change `kt-nas-demo` to specify a GCP Project ID you intend to use for the deployment
 2. Where applicable, GCP Region `us-west1` (Oregon) and/or Zone `us-west1-b` are used withing the document.
 Consider changing to a region and zone that fit your deployment via `--region=us-west1` and `--zone=us-west1-b` parameters.

 ## GCP VPC Configuration